WATCH: Manchester United's dressing-room celebrations

 So little wonder the celebrations in the away dressing room at the Parc des Princes on Wednesday night were exuberant to say the least.

-Click on the video to watch the dressing room scenes posted by Manchester United on social media
+Click on the video to watch the dressing room scenes posted by United on social media!